Germans may be famous for being industrious, but there is no lack of idioms involving peace and quiet.

-Over the centuries, statesmen and writers have praised the significance of quiet.
+Over the centuries, statesmen and writers have praised the significance of taking time off:

 "Take rest; a field that has rested gives a bountiful crop," is a quote attributed to Roman poet Ovid.

 "The biggest enemy of quality is the hurry" is a quote accredited to Henry Ford, the American industrialist who founded the Ford Motor Company in 1903, while American 20th century writer John Steinbeck felt that clearly, "the art of relaxing is part of the art of working."